 Alternatively, plants like Peace Lilies and Snake Plants actually prefer indirect sunlight and generally don’t do well if you put them in a sunny spot.
 If you have a spot that has a lot of sunlight and still want to use a Peace Lily or a Snake Plant, you can choose their artificial versions of these plants.

-Because artificial plants don’t have a sunlight preference so choose what works best with your decoration style.
+Artificial plants don’t have a sunlight preference, so choose what works best with your decorating style.

 Live Plants Can Recycle Your Breathing Air